Boondocking Basics

 It’s even illegal to tent camp on these patches of BLM land.
 This is because the BLM is treated like any other land owner.
 Even though BLM land is owned by the federal government, and technically belongs to the people, it’s still subject to local laws.

-See our other article, “BLM Camping for Free” for more specifics on BLM camping.
+See our guide, “BLM Camping” for more specifics on BLM camping.

 1. Nobody needs this level of regulation and laws in American, a change needs to be made or people are going to rise up in the during the coming corvid recession.